-- To elect one (1) director to serve a three-year term expiring in 2023. - 2 To approve the DermTech, Inc. 2020 Equity Incentive Plan; 3.
-To approve the DermTech, Inc. 2020 Employee Stock Purchase Plan; - To approve the issuance of shares of common stock underlying Series B-1 and Series B-2 Convertible Preferred Stock issued in DermTech, Inc.'s 2020 PIPE Financing; - 5.
-To amend the certificate of incorporation of DermTech, Inc. to add an exclusive federal forum clause: - 6.
+- 2 To approve the DermTech, Inc. 2020 Equity Incentive Plan; 3.
+To approve the DermTech, Inc. 2020 Employee Stock Purchase Plan; - To approve the issuance of shares of common stock underlying Series B-1 and Series B-2 Convertible Preferred Stock issued in DermTech, Inc.'s 2020 PIPE Financing; oration 270 - 5.
+To amend the certificate of incorporation of DermTech, Inc. to add an retu exclusive federal forum clause: - 6.
 To ratify the selection of KPMG LLP as the independent registered public accounting firm of DermTech, Inc. for the fiscal year ending December 31, 2020; and - To transact such other business that is properly presented at the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors of the DermTech, Inc. recommends a vote "FOR" the nee for director and "FOR" each proposal.
+The Board of Directors of the DermTech.
+Inc. recommends a vote "FOR" the nee for director and "FOR" each proposal

-If you do not specify herein how you want your shares to be voted, this proxy will be voted FOR the election of the director and FOR proposals 2, 3, 4, 5 and 5, in their discretion the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments of the meeting.
-If you wish to vote by telephone or Internet, please read the directions on the reverse side.
+If you do not specify herein how you want your shares to be voted, this proxy will be voted FOR the election of the director and FOR proposals 2, 3, 4, 5 and 6, in their discretion the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments of the meeting.
+If you wish to vote by telephone or Internet, please read the directions on the reverse side. provided 4